PaulFischerlaender/ClackHub/README.md

-# KeebLink - The marketplace app for the custom keyboard scene
+# KeebLink - The market-overview app for the custom keyboard scene

 Created by **Paul Fischerländer aka Keebify** in November 2021.